White and Lydon lead Syracuse over Miami, 70-55

 Miami: The Hurricanes have a week off before hosting No. 23 Notre Dame next Thursday.

-Syracuse: The Orange conclude a modest two-game home stand Saturday against Pitt.
+Syracuse: The Orange concludes a modest two-game home stand Saturday against Pitt.